YuliiaPylypiv/Computer-Science-for-JavaScript-Challenge-Regex-Tutorial/Develop/gist-template.md

 \B is the negated version of \b. \B matches at every position where \b does not.
 Effectively, \B matches at any position between two word characters as well as at any position between two non-word characters.

-There are more boundries with the Regex Engine.
-Some examples include Tcl, GNU, and POSIX.

 ### Back-references
-Backreferences match the same text as previously matched by a capturing group.
-Suppose you want to match a pair of opening and closing HTML tags, and the text in between.
 By putting the opening tag into a backreference, we can reuse the name of the tag for the closing tag.

 For Example: <([A-Z][0-9]*)\b[^>]*>.*?</\1> This regex contains only one pair of parentheses, which capture the string matched by [A-Z][0-9]*.
 This is the opening HTML tag.
 The backreference \1 references the first capturing group. \1 matches the exact same text that was matched by the first capturing group.
 The / before it is a literal character.
 It is simply the forward slash in the closing HTML tag that we are trying to match.